mahidaCodeTrained/observastore/README.md

 ### Marketing
 - There is a newsletter built in custom made for this project.
 This newsletter has a subscribe button which will input their email input and send them a message that they have subscribed.
 The newsletter is a good way to access the targeted persons to remind them if any offers come about in the site or any reductions or updates to Observastore.

 - There is a Facebook Page created just for Observastore.
+[Facebook Page](https://www.facebook.com/people/Observastore/61574166363860/)

 ## Design